Stone-Path-Engineering/events/_posts/2025-09-18-hardware-hangout.md

 ## Parking

+Metered parking is available in Lot 21, marked with the yellow rectangle.
+Two handicapped spaces are available north of Sweeney Hall, marked with the blue circle.
+For more information, see: https://www.parking.iastate.edu/visitor

-Parking is available in the highlighted area in the picture below on Bissell Rd.
-The Student Innovation Center (SIC) where the event is held, is located a couple of blocks down from the parking lot, (see red pin in picture below).
+The Student Innovation Center (SIC), where the event is held, is located a couple of blocks down from the parking lot, (see red pin in picture below).

 ![Parking Image](../assets/images/ISU_Parking.png)